ResonAit·auth

 We never store your password

 Just like your bank, we never keep a copy of your password.
 Instead, we run it through a one-way mathematical process called hashing.
 The result is stored in place of your password, and there is no way to reverse it.
-Even if our database were somehow exposed, your actual password could not be recovered.

 Sensitive data is encrypted at rest